24 Jul 2025

 Other factors for consideration should be:

-- Whether they use any other medical aids which could contribute to the spread and intensity of a fire such as therapeutic oxygen or an airflow mattress
+• Whether they use any other medical aids which could contribute to the spread and intensity of a fire such as an airflow mattress

-- Potential exposure to other sources of ignition such as cooking, candles, heaters or the possibility of faulty electricals eg. overloaded sockets or a poorly maintained electric blanket.
+• Potential exposure to other sources of ignition such as cooking, candles, heaters.

 Care Planning

-The care plan of the person receiving homecare should take the findings of this assessment into account and clearly indicate their vulnerability in relation to the risks associated with the use of skin care products, and the steps which should be employed to limit them.
+The care plan of the person receiving homecare should take the findings of the Risk Assessment into account and clearly indicate their vulnerability in relation to the risks associated with the use of emollient skincare products, and the steps which should be employed to limit the risks.

 The care plan is however only effective where care workers follow the plan requirements and record their actions in the care log.
 Employers should satisfy themselves that this practice is embedded within their organisation.